Cat No. JM45801

 A Mass for Peace " L'Homme Arme"

 You can listen to extracts of this work on your computer, by clicking on the "MORE DETAILS" button on the right - this will reveal the six audio extracts for you to sample this great work now arranged for brass band.
+The recorded version differs slightly from the printed version - the printed version has links between movements which the recording does not.

 If you enjoyed listening to these extracts, you can buy the full recording of this work on the CD section of our site.
 If you want to perform this work with your band, you can of course purchase the score and parts here right now, by clicking on "BUY NOW".